Applications for Harvard Horizons will open in September 2023.

-Each year, eight PhD candidates are chosen to receive in-depth, personalized mentoring and coaching designed to enhance their presentation skills.
-The program culminates in a symposium of brief, compelling talks where these scholars present their research from the Sanders Theatre stage.
-Scholars also participate in Expanded Horizons, a virtual conversation about their research with a global audience of alumni and friends.
+Each year, eight PhD candidates are chosen as Harvard Horizons Scholars and receive in-depth, personalized mentoring from Faculty Fellows associated with the program and coaching designed to enhance their presentation skills.
+At the conclusion of the program, they present brief, compelling talks about their research during the Harvard Horizons Symposium.
+Scholars also participate in Expanded Horizons, a virtual conversation about their research with a global audience of alumni and friends, and join the Society of Horizons Scholars, a fellowship cohort that offers continuing opportunities for community, mentorship, and professional growth.

-As a GSAS PhD candidate, Harvard Horizons is a powerful opportunity for you to:
+Harvard Horizons provides a powerful opportunity for a GSAS PhD candidate to:

-- Hone your research ideas in ways that contribute to your dissertation
+- hone research ideas in ways that contribute to the dissertation

-- Improve your presentation skills to communicate complex ideas clearly and concisely
+- improve presentation skills to communicate complex ideas clearly and concisely

 All 15 finalists may access up to $1,000 of professional development funds.